vahidhedayati/grails-payment/README.md

 }
 ```

-Start up your test site & 2 below controllers will now be available
+Start up your test site, there will now be an additional 2 controllers available:

 >>http://localhost:8080/payment
 >